 Once you’ve got a domain name, the first thing you’ll want to do is set up a professional email account for that domain name.
 This will communicate to potential clients or employers that you are a serious professional.
 This is how Social Media Rockstars do it!

 I can’t tell you how many times someone has handed me a business card that was ruined with a generic email address.
-It could be the most well designed business card in the world, but if the contact email is “[email protected]” (or worse, [email protected]– yikes!) then it is completely ruined.
+It could be the most well designed business card in the world, but if the contact email is “theirname@yahoo.com” (or worse, theirname@aol.com– yikes!) then it is completely ruined.
 There is no excuse for this!
-So let me walk you through how to set up a professional email address for free with Google Apps.
+So let me walk you through how to set up a professional email address with Google Apps.

-[This is part of the Social Media Rockstar series.
-You can catch up on the rest of the posts here.]
+This is part of the Social Media Rockstar series.
+You can catch up on the rest of the posts here.

 This will take you roughly 30 minutes to set up, and it’s not all that difficult.
 Well, depending on where you bought your domain name, it may be more difficult.
 If you’re domains are registered through 1and1, I am sorry and good luck.